Birth control cost: cheap to expensive

 - Condoms: Between KSh 5-20 per condom.
 But often you can get them for free from family planning clinics.

 - Emergency contraception or morning-after pill: The brands Plan B and One-Step Levonorgestrel pills usually cost about KSh 100.

 - Female condom: Female condoms tend to cost more than male condoms at about KSh 100 each, but often you can get them for free from family planning clinics.

 - Rhythm method: The rhythm method generally costs little to nothing.
 Printable charts for tracking your basal body temperature can be found online for free.
 There are also many (paid and free) apps for your phone that can help you with this method.

-- Combined shot: You need to have a doctor’s appointment before you start, then an appointment every three months, so the costs vary depending on insurance and doctors.
+- Combined shot: You need to have a doctor’s appointment before you start, then an appointment every four weeks, so the costs vary depending on insurance and doctors.
 It should roughly cost around KSh 500 every three months.

 - Intrauterine device (IUD): The initial medical examination, the IUD, the insertion, and the follow-up can cost around KSh 2500.
 This will protect you for five to twelve years depending on which IUD you choose.
 Hormonal IUDs tend to cost more than copper IUDs.

 - Vasectomy: For the vasectomy, and the follow-up three months later, the cost can vary greatly, but starts at approximately KSh 10000.
 This cost covers contraception for the rest of your life.

-- Implant: The total cost of getting the implant (which means the examination, the implant itself, and having it inserted) costs around KSh 2000.
+- Implant: The total cost of getting the implant (screening by history, the implant itself, and having it inserted) costs around KSh 2000.
 The removal cost is KSh 1500.
 This cost covers your pregnancy prevention for 3 to 5 years.

 - Sterilisation: Sterilisation tends to be more expensive but it’s a one-time cost.
 Costs vary.